1-888-746-8388

 Hold Steady

 Unless you’re visiting the canyon at high noon when the light shines directly down into the canyon, you’ll likely be facing low-light conditions in some areas.
 While smartphones still struggle a bit in low light, they get better and better each year.
-To help minimize pixelation and blurring, we recommend that you hold your phone as steady as possible, use a tripod, or brace it against something while shooting a photo.

 Stay at the Back of the Tour Group

-Nobody back home wants to see the back of some lady's head in your canyon photos.
-Linger at the back of the tour and let others go ahead of you.
+Though it may seem counterintuitive, the best way to avoid this is to linger at the back of the tour and let others go ahead of you.
 Once those who brought their kiddos have gone ahead and rounded the next bend, it will be a perfect opportunity for a shot of an empty canyon.
-This is the view nature intended with its explosions of color—and the same view Native Americans have enjoyed for 1,000 years.
+This is the view nature intended with its explosions of color.

 Use Low-Light or Night Mode

 Depending on your phone, there is a camera setting known as low-light or night mode.
-This fully opens the camera’s sensors and shutters to allow as much light as possible into the image, and is a useful photography trick for early-morning or late-afternoon visitors to the canyon.
-Be careful not to use this setting at midday, though, as it will cause your photos to wash out with too much light.
+This fully opens the camera’s sensors and shutters to allow as much light as possible into the image.
+It's a useful photography trick for early-morning or late-afternoon visitors to the canyon.

 Choose a Focus Point

-Using your finger to select a point in the photo to focus on will allow you to see how the camera handles lighting in different ways.
 For shots in mixed lighting, be sure to tap around the screen to see which one you think looks best, or shoot a bunch of photos with several different focus spots and decide later which one you like most.

 Professional Camera Tips